ethz-asl/lcd/python/README.md

   _Arguments_:

-  - `-pretrain`: If training the image encoding network.
+  - `--pretrain`: If training the image encoding network.
 If not specified, the entire network will be trained.
 However, pretrained image encoding weights have to be provided;
-  - `-model_checkpoint_dir`: If specified, the model checkpoint from past training is loaded.
+  - `--model_checkpoint_dir`: If specified, the model checkpoint from past training is loaded.
 Epoch needs to be specified as well;
-  - `-epoch`: The number of the epoch from past training;
+  - `--epoch`: The number of the epoch from past training;

 - `visualize_clusters.py`: A script to visualize the outputs of the clustering network interactively. `train_clustering.py` generates clusterings of the test dataset that can be visualized with this script.